What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Experiments

 \subsection{Bias Analysis cross datasets}

-More advanced models show higher hidden bias but lower overt bias, whereas less advanced models display the opposite trend.
+More advanced models show a higher level of bias in description-based evaluation but a lower level of bias via the term-based method, whereas less advanced models display the opposite trend.
 In addition to bias scores for measuring bias, we assess the refuse rate as an indicator of both model comprehension and dataset quality, as shown in Table~\ref{tab:bias_ap3_refuse}, to provide further insight into bias scores.
 The refuse rate refers to the proportion of questions where the model either fails to follow the instructions in the prompt (Table~\ref{tab:bias_eval} in Appendix) or declines to answer.
-GPT-4o demonstrates superior comprehension and response effectiveness compared to other models, and HBB maintains high quality for questions, as evidenced by models' willingness to generate responses.
+GPT-4o demonstrates superior comprehension and response effectiveness compared to other models, and DBB maintains high quality for questions, as evidenced by the models' willingness to generate responses.

+DBB can be used to discover bias.
+Table~\ref{tab:top_bias_ap3_appendix} presents top test instances with a bias score of 100, and shows bias-related concept pairs associated with specific demographic identities for each category.